-Date and time Event Pre-trigger impedance (Z) Fault impedance (Z) Pre-fault impedance (Z) Trip time remaining Used SG dd.mm.yyyy hh:mm:ss.mss Event name Start/Trip -20ms impedance Start/Trip impedance Start -200ms impedance 0 ms1800s Setting group 18 active
+Date and time Event Pre-trigger impedance (Z) Impedance Trip time remaining Used SG dd.mm.yyyy Event Start/Trip -20ms Start/Trip Start -200ms 0 ms1800s Setting group hh:mm:ss.mss name impedance impedance impedance 18 active

-4.4.20 100 % stator earth fault protection (U03rd<; 64S)
+5.4.20 100 % stator earth fault protection (U03rd>; 64S)

 When using conventional neutral overvoltage protection function (U0>; 59N) even in the best case scenario at least 5 % of the stator remains outside the function's range.
 The 100 % stator earth fault protection function (also known as neutral 3rd harmonic overvoltage protection) is used to detect earth faults near the neutral point.
 When an Earth fault occurs near the neutral point, it does not produce enough neutral voltage for a conventional neutral overvoltage protection to detect the fault.
-Generators induce some of the 3rd harmonic neutral voltage; when there is an earth fault near the neutral point, this function detects the drop in the 3rd harmonic neutral voltage and trips the breaker.
-If the 3rd harmonic neutral voltage induced by the generator is high enough, the whole stator can be protected by combining the neutral overvoltage and the 100 % stator earth fault protection functions.
+Generators induce some of the 3^{rd} harmonic neutral voltage; when there is an earth fault near the neutral point, this function detects the drop in the 3^{rd} harmonic neutral voltage and trips the breaker.
+If the 3^{rd} harmonic neutral overvoltage and the 100 % stator can be protected by combining the neutral overvoltage and the 100 % stator earth fault protection functions.